PhillipGudov/UpSchool/README.md

 - RPC Server: http://127.0.0.1:8545

-- Copy your Account #0 private key (this will be the Registrar).
+- Copy your Account #0 private key (this will be the Registrar) and two other private keys.
+The two other private keys will be the student and teacher.

 📦 Step 2.2 — Launch IPFS Daemon